 On top of the traditional educational service providers, the industry has also witnessed numerous EdTech startups springing up, innovating AI education solutions.
 Compared with conventional educational companies, those newer and smaller participants might not necessarily enjoy substantial and secured funding, well-established positions in the industry, or a large pool of talents.
 However, they are comparatively more market-oriented, more willing to try out new technology ideas, and more flexible in bringing them to students/teachers.

 Some countries or regions are home to more of these startups because of more advanced AI technology, more welcoming startup culture, or more mature education systems, with Europe, North America, and East Asia as examples.
-Due to its heaviness, it takes some additional blog articles to fully unfold the subject of AI education startups, and the regions and countries that are bustling in AI education.
+Their approaches span across a broad range, including but not limited to adaptive learning systems, intelligent grading of various question types, smart robots, teaching AI to young learners, etc. Due to its heaviness, it takes some additional blog articles to fully unfold the subject of AI education startups, and the regions and countries that are bustling in AI education.
 We will mention some of the names here: Alef from the UAE, Cognii from the USA, and Squirrel AI and Liulishuo from China — these are some successful stories that repeatedly surfaced under the spotlight in recent years.

 At Alef, we are proud to provide an AI-powered educational solution to schools, teachers, and guardians.
 With Alef, students learn at their own pace with personalized multimedia content, and teachers provide adaptive instructions and AI-recommended interventions with the support of student analytics and real-time data.
 With the combined concepts of technology, AI, personalized learning approach, Alef envisions a digital educational transformation within the K12 sector across the UAE and globally.

 Higher-Ed and research institutes take an active part in bridging the skills gap in a society and training the next generation of scientists, faculty, and business leaders in Artificial Intelligence.